Prostate cancer is more common in men who are 65 years and older, with an average age at diagnosis of about 66 years.

 What are the advantages of molecular imaging for people with prostate cancer?

 Medicare and most private insurance companies will cover the cost of most PET scans.
 Check with your insurance company for specific information on your plan.

 What is the future of molecular imaging and prostate cancer?

 Developments underway include:

-The Society of Nuclear Medicine (SNMMI) is an international and medical organization dedicated to raising public awareness about nuclear and molecular imaging and therapy and how they can help provide patients with the best health care possible.
-With more than 18,000 members, SNMMI has been a leader in unifying and optimizing nuclear medicine and molecular imaging since 1954.
+The Society of Nuclear Medicine (SNMMI) is an international and medical organization dedicated to raising public awareness about nuclear and molecular imaging and therapy and provide patients with the best health care possible.
+With more than 18,000 members, SNMMI has been a leader in unifying and optimizing nuclear medicine and molecular imaging and therapies since 1954.

-The material presented in this pamphlet is for information only and is not intended as a substitute for discussions between you and your physician.
-Be sure to consult with your physician or the nuclear medicine department where the treatment will be performed if you want more information about this or other nuclear medicine procedures.
+The material presented in this document is for information only and is not intended as a substitute for discussions between you and your physician.
+Be sure to consult with your referring physician or the nuclear medicine physician/division/department who performs the treatment if you seek more information about this or other nuclear medicine procedures.